Queen versus rook endgame: Philidor's position

 Once the rook is lost, the result is a basic checkmate (king and queen against king), which is easily won.

 White should not close in further once the Philidor position has been achieved.
-For 1.Qa6 runs into 1...Rc7+ and White must retreat the king to d6, for 2.Kb6?
+1.Qa6 runs into 1...Rc7+ and White must retreat the king to d6, for 2.Kb6?
 Rc6+! forces a draw.

 Second-rank defense

 In the last stages of the defense, Black often places their rook on the second rank.
 White's goal is thus to create Philidor's position, which involves getting their king on the sixth rank.
 Black's only way of posing some challenge to this is to have their king on the second rank.
 Black is closest to defeat when their king is forced into the corner.

 The diagram to the right illustrates a typical second-rank defense.
 White will try to drive the enemy king into the corner.